bluesky-social/atproto/packages/oauth/oauth-client/README.md

 // Verify the state (e.g. to link to an internal user) result.state === '434321' // true

-const oauthAgent = result.agent
+const oauthSession = result.session
 ```

-The sign-in process results in an `OAuthAgent` instance that can be used to make
+The sign-in process results in an `OAuthSession` instance that can be used to make
 authenticated requests to the resource server.
 This instance will automatically
 refresh the credentials when needed.

 ### Making authenticated requests

-The `OAuthAgent` instance obtained after singing in can be used to make
+The `OAuthSession` instance obtained after singing in can be used to make
 authenticated requests to the user's PDS.
 There are two main use-cases:

 1. Making authenticated request to Bluesky's AppView in order to fetch and